Language Modeling Teaches You More Syntax than Translation Does: Lessons Learned Through Auxiliary Task Analysis: Conclusion

 \section{Conclusion}

 By controlling for the genre and quantity of the training data, we make fair comparisons between several data-rich training tasks in their ability to induce syntactic information.
 We find that bidirectional language models (BiLMs) do better than translation and skip-thought encoders at extracting useful features for POS tagging and CCG supertagging.
 Moreover, this improvement holds even when the BiLMs are trained on substantially \textit{less} data than competing models.
-Although we could not compare BiLMs and translation encoders trained on more than 5 million sentences, our results suggest that for syntactic information, there is no need to compare these two models trained on more data, as BiLMs consistently outperform translation encoders for all training dataset sizes.
-Our results suggest that for transfer learning, bidirectional language models like ELMo \citep{Peters2018} capture more useful features than translation encoders---and that this holds even on genres for which data is not abundant.
+Our results suggest that for transfer learning, BiLMs like ELMo \citep{Peters2018} capture more useful features than translation encoders---and that this holds even on genres for which data is not abundant.

 We also find that randomly initialized encoders extract usable features for POS and CCG tagging---at least when the auxiliary POS and CCG classifiers are themselves trained on reasonably large amounts of data.
 The performance of untrained models drops sharply relative to trained ones when using smaller amounts of the classifier data.
 We investigate further and find that untrained models outperform trained ones on the task of neighboring word identity prediction, which confirms that trained encoders do not perform well on tagging tasks because the classifiers are simply memorizing word identity information.
 We also find that both trained and untrained LSTMs store more \textit{local} neighboring word identity information in lower layers and more \textit{distant} word identity information in upper layers, which suggests that depth in LSTMs allow them to capture larger context information.